 Meze Meal with Smelts: 297 calories 5.8 g fat 6 g fiber 21.5 g protein 22 g carb 174 mg Calcium PB GF ‘Meze’ is the Greek equivalent of Spanish Tapas.
 This meal features many small servings of common food items, which make it easy to prepare.
 There are lots of good recipes in the book Meze by Rosemary Barron.
 HINT: The photo shows enough for 2 portions, but the amounts given below are for ONE serving.

-1/4 cup white beans ½ Tbsp capers 1/2 oz marinated mushrooms 2.5 oz tomato, cubed generous pinch Greek oregano 2 oz cleaned smelts, fins cut off, backbone removed, cut in half along the backbone 1 oz mozzerella cheese [or use feta, same amount] 1 ½ oz lemon-marinated carrots marinade: 1 tsp olive oil + 1 tsp lemon juice + pinch of granulated garlic + pinch oregano
+1/4 cup white beans ½ Tbsp capers 1/2 oz marinated mushrooms 2.5 oz tomato, cubed OR cherry tomatoes cut in half generous pinch Greek oregano 2 oz cleaned smelts, fins cut off, backbone removed, cut in half along the backbone 1 oz mozzerella cheese [or use feta, same amount] 1 ½ oz lemon-marinated carrots marinade: 1 tsp olive oil + 1 tsp lemon juice + pinch of granulated garlic + pinch oregano

 Attend to the smelts by cooking them in a non-stick or well-seasoned frying pan spritzed with non-stick spray.
 ‘Fry’ until crispy.
 Combine the white beans with the capers in a small bowl.
 In another bowl, combine the tomatoes and the oregano.
 Slice the carrots into small logs or coins and cook until tender.
 Drain and combine with the marinade in a small jar with a lid.
 Shake well, remove the lid and let the carrots cool in the marinade.
 Drain the marinade from the jar and pour it over the smelts.
 Plate the ingredients to please the eye.